 After migrating and updating your DNS entry, check if your website is functioning correctly.
-If you have a large site, it’s not possible to test it thoroughly.
-In such cases, you must check essential pages.
-Here, we list the pages which you might want to test for any problems:
+If you have a large site, it’s not possible to test it completely.
+However, do check all essential pages and posts for any problems.

 - Checkout page